Sukarni: Biography

 In November 1948, Sukarni was elected as chairman of Murba Party in the first congress mainly suggested by Tan Malaka.
 Mainly Sukarni-led Murba opposed the government policies especially Linggarjati, Renville, and KMB, except the decree reimposing 1945 Constitution.

 Sukarni managed to escape from Yogyakarta down the Code River after the second military aggression was started.
 Sukarni and the other traveled to Imogiri then Gunungkidul escaping from Dutch army.
 Outside Yogyakarta, Sukarni helped Lieutenant Colonel Suharto carrying out guerrilla attacks.
 During these time, Sukarni strangely disguised under the name Suharto.

 In 1949, Nursjiar gave birth to her fourth child, Goos Murbantoro.
-In 1952, Sukarni and Husein Yusuf traveled to Balikpapan to meet the former old friends during at work at BPM.
+In 1952, Sukarni and Husein Yusuf traveled to Balikpapan to meet former old friends at work at BPM.
 In 1953, Sukarni's last child, Emalia Iragiliati was born in Yogyakarta.

 After the general election in 1955, Sukarni was appointed as a member of legislature.

 Sukarni was appointed by Sukarno as ambassador to the People's Republic of China mid 1960.
 The leadership of Murba was passed to Wasid Suwarto.
 Sukarni then returned in March 1964.

 After Indonesian's foreign diplomacy was inclined to Peking and communism, Sukarni was arrested on 5 January 1965 charged with sedition and attempting to assassinate Sukarno using the Badan Pendukung Sukarnoisme, while according to Hasyim Darif, Sukarni was arrested because of his action against the Communist Party of Indonesia (PKI).
 According to A. Hamzah Tuppu, Sukarno was provoked by Aidit.
-He was detained in the detention center inAttorney General's office.
+He was detained in the detention center in Attorney General's office.
 After the transition to New Order, in 1966 Sukarni was released.

 Sukarni became the chairman of Murba after the party had been prohibited during Sukarni's detention.
 When a rumor spread that Sukarno was about to be brought before a military court, Sukarni asked Hamzah Tuppu personally to prevent it.
 Sukarni reasoned that if Sukarno was imprisoned, the republic would end because it had no dignity mentioning a detainee every year in the independence celebration.